 A Goal-Oriented format helps to keep all information grouped and clearly explained.
 Goals determine a reason for every feature to exist.
 A goal can be stated in simple words as “Increase user engagement” or “Make registration process faster.”
 By organizing the information around the goals, you will keep your roadmap high-level and make your strategy and vision easy to understand.

 A Theme-based format is similar to the goal-oriented one.
 The goal and theme concepts are close as they both answer “why” questions.
 The only difference is that themes consist of several goals at once.

 A Feature-based format entails using a feature as a central point of your roadmap making it very detailed.
 The drawbacks are:

 A feature is not a stable unit considering the changing market.
-Technological innovations and customers’ needs make your feature set change quite often.
+Technological innovations and customer needs cause your feature set to change quite often.

 A feature-based format doesn’t provide high-level details, which blurs a general vision of the product, making your roadmap practically more difficult to maintain and harder to understand.